RandomDebugGuy/NexusBotDC/README.md

 - `serverId`: ID of the Discord server where the bot will operate.
 - `generalChannelId`: ID of the general channel where the bot will send messages.

+Put your commands/bot events in their respective folders and run npm run start, thats it!

 # Globally Defined Names for code:

 - `prefix`: Command prefix for your bot.